02Ian/BookMovieApp_Mohit_Athani/README.md

 Start with the coding and make sure all point to the correct URL of the backend application.

+Use npm install
+then post all dependencies are downloaded you can then start the applcaition.

 Happy coding then .....!!!!

 Had a great experience have a good day.